 There’s more to life than money.
 There are many other areas where men and women are affected by divorce.
 With more than 30 years of research, we now know divorce seldom leads to a better life.
 Consider that:

-- A recent study found that those who were unhappy but stayed married were more likely to be happy five years later than those who divorced.
+- One study found that those who were unhappy but stayed married were more likely to be happy five years later than those who divorced.
 (Linda Waite and Maggie Gallagher, The Case for Marriage (New York: Doubleday, 2000), p.
 148.)

-- After a diagnosis of cancer, married people are most likely to recover, while the divorced are least likely to recover, (James S. Goodwin, William C. Hunt, Charles R. Key and Jonathan M. Sarmet, “The Effect of Marital Status on Stage, Treatment, and Survival of Cancer Patients,” Journal of the American Medical Association 258 (1987): 3125-3130) indicating that the emotional trauma of divorce has a longterm impact on the physical health of the body.
+- After a diagnosis of cancer, married people are most likely to recover, while the divorced are least likely to recover, (James S. Goodwin, William C. Hunt, Charles R. Key and Jonathan M. Sarmet, “The Effect of Marital Status on Stage, Treatment, and Survival of Cancer Patients,” Journal of the American Medical Association 258 (1987): 3125-3130) indicating that the emotional trauma of divorce has a long-term impact on the physical health of the body.

 - Men and women both suffer a decline in mental health following divorce, but researchers have found that women are more greatly affected.
 (Nadine F. Marks and James D. Lambert, “Marital Status Continuity and Change Among Young and Midlife Adults: Longitudinal Effects on Psychological Well-Being,” Journal of Family Issues 19 (1998): 652-686.)
 Some of the mental health indicators impacted by divorce include depression, hostility, self-acceptance, personal growth and positive relations with others.